A Grand Tour of New Zealand

 Enjoy a cruise to the ‘hole in the rock’ or take a ferry across to historic Russell.

 Alternatively explore Northland on two wheels and hire a bike and ride some the Twin Coast Cycle Trail

 Day 5 Bay of Islands

-Join a guided tour of Waitangi Treaty Grounds where, in 1840, agreement was signed between Maori and British, forming the nation of New Zealand.
+Explore the Waitangi Treaty Grounds where in 1840, an agreement was signed between Maori warriors and British settlers, forming the nation of New Zealand

 Day 6 Bay of Islands to Rotorua